Alumni and Friends

 Gifts of life insurance are usually made in one of the following ways:

-Designating Alderson-Broaddus College as the owner and beneficiary of an existing life insurance policy.
+Designating Alderson Broaddus University as the owner and beneficiary of an existing life insurance policy.
 The donor receives a tax deduction for the fair market value of the policy or the cost basis in the policy, whichever is less.
-Any future premiums paid by the donor also are deductible as gifts to the College.
+Any future premiums paid by the donor also are deductible as gifts to the University.

-Buying a new policy and designating Alderson-Broaddus College as the owner and beneficiary.
+Buying a new policy and designating Alderson Broaddus University as the owner and beneficiary.
 The donor may deduct future premiums paid.

-Adding the College as a charitable beneficiary to an existing policy.
-There is no deduction for market value or premiums paid unless the College is the irrevocable owner of the policy.
+Adding the University as a charitable beneficiary to an existing policy.
+There is no deduction for market value or premiums paid unless the University is the irrevocable owner of the policy.

 How do I make a gift of mutual fund shares?